romanrabodzei/Nodejs-App-to-Azure-WebApp-using-Azure-Pipeline/README.md

-# Nodejs-App-to-Azure-WebApp-using-Azure-Pipeline
-Building and Developing Node.js application to the Azure Web App using Azure Pipelines
+# Building and Developing Node.js application to the Azure Web App using Azure Pipelines

 ## Deploy the App Service Infrastructure: